 Some companies become so concerned with their inventory holding costs that they end up purchasing just enough to fulfill their existing orders, and nothing more.
 While this may seem like a good way to avoid holding too much inventory, in the end it does nothing more than impact a company’s ability to reduce its inventory costs.
 In essence, these companies aren’t using their volumes to maximize their purchasing power.
 Therefore, I’ve decided to include a sample excel sheet for freight costing & inventory cost reduction.
 The excel sheet shows how companies can better measure their inventory holding costs, versus their part savings, when purchasing higher volumes.

-Typically, inventory holding costs are approximately 3%.
+Inventory holding costs are approximately 3% of the value of inventory on hand for every month it's held.
 These costs are based on a number of different inventory cost drivers.
 In order for the company to derive a benefit from purchasing more, and holding parts longer, the savings must be higher than the monthly holding costs.
 In this case, there is one rule to apply: If the savings accrued in price & freight reduction is greater than your inventory holding costs of 3%, then you’ll come out on top.
 In our example, we’ll review what happens if the company were to purchase enough for three months of inventory.
 So, how does this excel sheet work?

 Sample Excel Sheet for Freight Costing & Inventory Cost Reduction